Last Updated on June 22, 2022 by Kristin

 There’s another reason why getting a receipt is a good idea.
 Occasionally, a rental car company will add charges later on.
 You can more easily dispute additional charges if you have a copy of the original receipt.

 Sometimes waiting around for a car rental receipt just isn’t possible, especially when scrambling to catch a flight or returning after hours.
-In this case, it is absolutely crucial to take photos of the car parked in the lot before leaving the premises.
+In this case, it is absolutely crucial to take photos of both the interior and exterior of the car parked in the lot before leaving the premises.

 To take quality photos that prove you returned the vehicle, be sure to capture the car’s license plate and the number of the parking spot where you left the vehicle.
 Also, take a screenshot of the photos’ metadata on your smartphone to show time and location.